norawsawyer/norawsawyer/README.md

 * I'm passionate about using R for data analysis and visualization, and **making computational biology tools more accessible to the general public**.

-* Outside of work, taking coursework through Google and Coursera to earn my Data Analytics Professional certificate.
+* Outside of work, I'm taking coursework through Google and Coursera to earn my Data Analytics Professional certificate.

 * I’m looking to collaborate on any research projects that involve computational biology that are relevant to healthcare, medicine, genome evolution in humans and nonhuman primates, and microbial genome evolution.